nextgis/docs_ngweb/source/admin_interface.rst

 .. figure:: _static/ngweb_main_page_main_menu_eng.png
    :name: ngweb_main_page_main_menu_pic
    :align: center
-   :width: 16cm
+   :width: 25cm

-   Main menu.
+   Main menu in NextGIS Web

-Description pane (see item 3 in :numref:`admin_index_pic`) displays root group description (if available).
+Description pane (see item 4 in :numref:`admin_index_pic`) displays a main group description (if available).

-Child resources pane (see item 4 in :numref:`admin_index_pic`) contains a list of all resources placed in a root group.
-Pane displays information about display name, owner and contains an edit resource button.
+Child resources pane (see item 5 in :numref:`admin_index_pic`) contains a list of all resources placed in a main group.
+In the form of a table, the parameters such as name, type and owner of the resource are available.
+At the same time there are buttons of different actions over resources (edit, delete, preview, open the attribute table).

-User permissions pane (see item 5 in :numref:`admin_index_pic`) displays list of permissions the current user granted for the root group.
+User permissions pane (see item 6 in :numref:`admin_index_pic`) displays list of permissions the current user granted for the current group.
 Green and red marks indicate that user has/don't have corresponding permission.

 * A - allow
 * D - deny